xiao233333/tensorflow/README.md

 MARCC NVidia GPU and installed drivers at testing time were: K80 & 384.81.

-Here's how to run it on MARCC systems:
+Here is an example job script `tensorflow_job.sh` to run on MARCC systems:

-Work with this job script `tensorflow_job.sh`:

 ```
 #!/bin/bash